Minabaskharoun/MiniprojectCSS/README copy.md

 ## 💡 Hints

 * The HTML `<pre>` element is very literal about spaces and indentation.
 To gain a better understanding of how to work with it, check out this article on [considerations for styling the pre tag](https://css-tricks.com/considerations-styling-pre-tag/).

+## 🏆 Bonus

+* Set this project up in your own GitHub repositories so that you can deploy and use it for future reference!

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.